samsze0/config/.config/nvim/README.md

 - LSP import path update (with watchman and LSP willrename etc...) (depends on watchman)
 - LSP rename workflow (WorkspaceEdit[]). depends on watchman
 - Fix Lf add new file will add line at bottom that breaks layout
+- Stream entries to fzf and fzf async
+- Simplify way to define max col width for columns

 **Mid priority**